castle stays in the uk

 1. Kinross House

-image credit: historichouses.org
+Image credit: historichouses.org

 Since then, Kinross House has welcomed visitors to stay or hire the estate.
 You can hire the place for family gatherings, private parties, and the ultimate luxury experience.

-The castle hotel has a beautiful mansion that can accommodate up to 48 guests simultaneously, with 14 guests getting amazing ensuite rooms.
-The amazing bit is that every room is named after an aspect of the estate's history, character, or location.
+The amazing bit is that every single room here is named after an aspect of the estate’s history, character, or location.
 Again all the rooms are luxuriously comfortable, featuring different furniture with modernized touches and uniquely designed bathrooms.

-image credit: kinrosshouse.com
+Image credit: kinrosshouse.com

-In addition to the amazing rooms, the castle also provides its guests with a first-class dining experience and an extensive Whisky Library.
-The Library allows guests to experience an array of sensational whiskies and discover the flavors of Scotland's most famous drinks.
+In addition to the amazing rooms, the castle provides its guests with a first-class dining experience and an extensive Whisky Library.
+The Library allows guests to experience an array of sensational whiskies and discover the flavors of Scotland’s most famous drinks.

 2. Hever Castle

-Hever Castle is another amazing hotel in England that will allow you to spend your night in the same bedrooms as some of the most famous English royalties.
-The castle was first built in the early 13th century.
-In the regnant of King Henry VIII, it became the family home to Anne Boleyn, the king's short-lived second wife.
-Shortly after the death of Anne Boleyn, Anne Of Cleves, one of King Henry VIII's wives, took over the castle.
+In the regnant of King Henry VIII, it became the family home to Anne Boleyn, the king’s short-lived second wife.
+Shortly after the death of Anne Boleyn, Anne Of Cleves, one of King Henry VIII’s wives, took over the castle.

-Spend the day exploring Hever Castle in the 125 acres of formal gardens.
-This double-moated castle offers luxurious yet modern bedrooms with free Wi-Fi.
 There are 28 boutique rooms that are beautifully styled with some rich fabrics and antique furnishing spread across the Anne Boleyn and Astor Wings.
-Some of the rooms have oaken four-poster beds, while others are furnished with antique writing tables and log fireplaces.
+Some rooms have oaken four-poster beds, while others are furnished with antique writing tables and log fireplaces.

-image credit: hevercastle.co.uk
+Image credit: hevercastle.co.uk

 Amazingly, the Moat Restaurant serves lunch whenever the castle is open to the public, and there is a pub within walking distance for evening meals.
 Breakfast is served to all the guests in the Astor Wing or the Anne Boleyn Wing.
-The good bit is that you can easily access the castle hotel through the private gated entrance.
-The amazing bit is that guests have free parking in a private car park.

 3. Langley Castle